janvda/balena-node-red-mqtt-nginx-TIG-stack/README.md

-# Edge device (e.g. raspberry pi) monitoring by means of composite docker application on [Balena OS](https://www.balena.io/os/).
+# Edge device (e.g. raspberry pi) monitoring by means of a composite docker application on [Balena OS](https://www.balena.io/os/).

 This repository describes a composite docker application that monitors the system resources of the device where it is deployed on.
 This application can be deployed through [BalenaCloud](https://www.balena.io/) on any arm device (e.g. a raspberry pi) running the [balena OS](https://www.balena.io/os/).